Configurations & SettingsVisibility & SEO

 Visibility & SEO

-Control who can see your public portal — and how it appears in search engines and social shares.
+Control who can see your feedback boards — and how your portal appears in search engines and social shares.

 Two Separate Concepts